Data Management

 Organisations and consumers are all generating large volumes of data everyday.
 Data management processes provide a means to navigating the growing amounts of data by organising and storing it consistently.

-Increased cost efficiency
+Increased cost of efficiency

 Data that is sitting in multiple locations contribute to both a waste of storage and unnecessary costs.
 When data is managed with structure, employees can find all their required information in a central location and won’t have to worry about conducting analysis using inconsistent data repeatedly.